 Further, Ms. Skenazy tries to dismiss the danger of molesters and kidnappers by saying that more children are harmed by accidents than by crime.

 Oh boy, here we go again with her twisted stat “analysis.”
 Sure, some kids are accidentally hurt even when a parent is nearby – it’s statistically inevitable.
 BUT it’s ridiculous to think that that somehow translates into making it OK to let all kids run loose and rely on luck, strangers, and “busybodies” to safeguard them from both accidents and predators.

 [And, no, a broken bone is not always a minor injury.
 A fractured elbow (or any joint) can cause lifetime impairment of that joint.
-And a nearby parent can provide First Aid for serious bleeding from any injury.]
+And a nearby parent can provide immediate First Aid for serious bleeding, or head injury, or any other life-threatening injury.]

 Further twisting the stats, Ms. Skenazy also says that fewer kids are hurt by predators than are hurt in car accidents (implying kids of all ages and with adult drivers).
 Well, that’s only partially true – the full truth is that most kids’ motor vehicle injuries are among kids 15-19 years of age, AND not surprisingly, most occur when unsupervised teenagers are driving (see the CDC stats below).
 So yet again, she distorts the full truth by cherry-picking and twisting the facts to support her agenda.